-Kathy Mannes is the vice president of Building Economic Opportunity Group at Jobs for the Future.
-In her role as vice president, Ms. Mannes leads the organization’s body of work dedicated to increasing opportunities for low-income, low-skilled adults to obtain the education and skills necessary to attain productive jobs and careers.
+Kathy Mannes leads JFF’s body of work dedicated to increasing opportunities for low-income, low-skilled adults to obtain the education and skills necessary to attain productive jobs and careers.
 Ms. Mannes also manages a range of existing national workforce and education initiatives focused on developing richer opportunities for adults in learning, skill development, credentialing, and career advancement, as well as work across the organization on issues related to employer engagement.

 Ms. Mannes joins JFF as a national expert in workforce development and public-private partnerships that produce labor and talent solutions.
-Ms. Mannes' projects encourage collaboration, leverage resources, link public and private partners, and build sustainable alliances among a wide range of clients.
-Her consulting work supports UpSkill America and Skills for America’s Future at the Aspen Institute and with other public and private sector clients.
+Ms. Mannes's projects encourage collaboration, leverage resources, link public and private partners, and build sustainable alliances among a wide range of clients.
+Her consulting work supports UpSkill America and Skills for America’s Future at the Aspen Institute, as well as other public and private sector clients.

 Previously, Ms. Mannes served as the senior vice president for Workforce and Economic Development at the American Association of Community Colleges to expand the capacity of community colleges and promote access and completion in the workforce and economic development arena.
 Ms. Mannes helped develop and manage over a dozen philanthropic and government-funded projects and the annual Workforce Development Institute.